BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

+Using plain language instead of technical jargon is essential for effective communication because it ensures your writing is clear, accessible, and impactful.
+Here are the reasons why it's important:

+- Plain language minimizes the risk of errors or miscommunication.
+- Jargon-heavy text can overwhelm or frustrate readers, causing them to disengage.
+- Jargon forces readers to pause, look up terms, or reread sections, slowing their progress.
+- Plain language makes it easier for a broader audience, especially non-experts, to grasp complex ideas.
+- Plain language makes content accessible to individuals with varying levels of education, expertise, and language proficiency.
+- Plain language is often required in legal, governmental, and educational contexts to ensure fairness and transparency.

+---

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?